 - Usually reduces nitrate to nitrite (distinguishes enteric bacteria from bacteria that reduce nitrate to nitrogen gas, such as Pseudomonas and many other oxidase-positive bacteria).

 - Produces acid from glucose; ability to ferment lactose- distinguishes enteric from obligately aerobic bacteria.

 - Sodium is neither required nor stimulatory for the growth

 - The cell contains a characteristic antigen, called the enterobacterial common antigen.

 - H: Flagella

 Non lactose fermenter (ShYPS)

-Tests for identification of members of Enterobacteriaceae family
+Tests for identification of members of the Enterobacteriaceae family

 Members of the Enterobacteriaceae family are identified based on their biochemical properties.
 Commonly used biochemical tests to identify them are (Please click on the test name to know more about that particular test);

 - Citrate utilization Test